jona62/CS244demo/EggProblem/readme.md

 # Two Eggs, 100 Floors Problem.

-### You are given two eggs, both exactly the same, that will break if dropped from
-### the window of a certain floor of a building that has 100 floors.
-Let's say we
-### want to know which floors are safe to drop the eggs from.
-This means that we
-### need to find the lowest floor in which dropping the eggs will break them.
+**You are given two eggs, both exactly the same, that will break if dropped from the window of a certain floor of a building that has 100 floors.
+Let's say we want to know which floors are safe to drop the eggs from.
+This means that we need to find the lowest floor in which dropping the eggs from that floor will break them.**

 ## Some things you can assume: